 Diet composition

-The fish diet data mainly came from stomach contents analysis, stable isotopes analysis, and primary literature.
+The fish diet data came mainly from stomach content analysis, stable isotope analysis, and primary literature.
 Diet information for lower trophic levels was taken from primary literature (Supplementary materials, Table S1; Longo et al. 2015; Andrades 2018).
 Estimates of P/B and Q/B of fish were obtained from empirical equations (Pauly 1980; Palomares and Pauly 1998).
 For invertebrates, estimates for P/B and Q/B ratios were obtained from another South Atlantic Ecopath model (Araújo et al. 2017).

 Fish biomass accumulation

-Biomass accumulation of zero for all the groups in the Ecopath model is the same as assuming steady-state with the same biomass the start and at the end of the modeled year.
-In this study, biomass accumulation values for fish species were calculated as the biomass in one year less previous biomass year averaged over six years (2012-2018).
+Biomass accumulation of zero for all groups in the Ecopath model is the same as assuming steady-state with the same biomass at the start and at the end of the modeled year.
+In this study, biomass accumulation values for fish species were calculated as the biomass in one year minus previous biomass averaged over six years (2012-2018).
 The values of biomass accumulation are given in Table S3, Supplementary materials_1.

 Development of temporal simulations using Ecosim module